 As it turns out, a mug of instant and a cup of coffee made from ground coffee both have similar amounts of antioxidants thus boast similar health benefits.

 Like I said back at the Quality section instant coffee is made from Robusta coffee beans.
 Mainly because they are cheaper.

 There are two main species of coffee beans; Robusta and Arabica.
 Arabica beans are considered by most coffee lovers to be the tastier bean.

 An Arabica coffee bean will taste sweet and soft.
 It is what you will be served in a coffee shop or buy in a bag of coffee beans; whether whole beans or pre-ground.
 Arabica beans also have about half of the caffeine content of a Robusta bean.

 A Robusta bean on the other hand tastes strong, harsh, and bitter.
 Robusta is usually a hardier plant, so it is easier to grow and thus cheaper.

-Being honest here, fresh ground coffee is more expensive than instant coffee.
+To be honest here, fresh ground coffee is more expensive than instant coffee powder.

 One jar of instant coffee could potentially make over a hundred mugs of joe.
 One typical 227g bag of coffee will make maybe 20 mugs at best.
 Certainly less in my house.
 If the jar and the bag are both priced similarly then the instant is clearly the better value buy.